dropheaven/new_read/README.md

 # NewRead

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/new_read`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to New Read!
+This CLI gem will help users find some of the best books ever written.
+Whether you are into fiction, non-fiction, or both, New Read will recommend you a book within said category.
+Or just ask for a random pick and New Read will give supply you at random.

 ## Installation